 There are also possible exploits that can affect the wp-cron.php file.
 Disabling the WP-cron can tighten security by preventing these possible exploits from affecting your WordPress installation.

-- Why is the wp-cron.php a Potential Performance Problem?
+- Why the WP-Cron is a Performance Problem

-- Set up Manual Cron Job for wp-cron.php
+- Set up Manual Cron Job in Place of WP-Cron

 - Plugin Solutions for Managing the WP-cron